capprogram/2017bootcamp-general/git-tutorial/04-exploring-history.md

 identifiers.
 You can refer to the _most recent commit_ of the working directory by using the identifier `HEAD`.

-We've been adding one line at a time to `mars.txt`, so it's easy to track our progress by looking, so let's do that using our `HEAD`s.
-Before we start, let's make a change to `mars.txt`.
+We've been adding one line at a time to `mars.txt`, so it's been easy to track our progress just by looking at it, but now let's track progress "using our HEADs" (ha ha).
+First, make one more change to `mars.txt`.

 ```
 $ vi mars.txt